rakunn/movie-guessing-game/README.md

 ## Getting Started

-Just open the index.html file and play!
+Visit [live version](https://rakunn.github.io/movie-guessing-game/) or clone this repo, open the index.html file and play!

 Your task is to select (click) correct title of a movie (out of 4 possible answers), related to GIF below the page.